-Lightning Mapping Arrays provide three-dimensional mapping of lightning channel segments over the array.
+Lightning Mapping Arrays provide three-dimensional mapping of lightning channel segments near the array.
 Up to thousands of points can be mapped for an individual lightning flash to reveal its location and the development of its structure.
-Research LMA's exist in Oklahoma, the Texas Panhandle. northern Alabama, Washington D.C., and Kennedy Space Center in Florida, and many other locations.
+Research LMA's exist in Oklahoma, the Texas Panhandle, northern Alabama, Washington D.C., Kennedy Space Center in Florida, and many other locations.
 NSSL is currently building a mobile array in order to provide targeted lightning observations in conjunction with field campaigns.

-What we do: NSSL uses the LMA to investigate how lightning characteristics relate to updrafts, precipitation, and severe storm processes.
-Scientists also use the LMA to investigate using lightning data in weather forecast models.
+What we do: NSSL uses the OKLMA to investigate how lightning characteristics relate to updrafts, precipitation, and severe storm processes.
+Scientists also use the OKLMA to investigate using lightning data in weather forecast models.

 The Geostationary Lightning Mapper (GLM) is an instrument on two weather satellites launched in 2016 and 2018 (GOES-16 and GOES-17) that map total lightning (in-cloud and cloud-to-ground) activity continuously day and night over the Americas and adjacent ocean regions.
 The GLM monitors the optical emissions of lightning which reach space, similar to what we would see with our eyes.
 It records how bright the flashes are from above, how large of an area a flash covers, and how many flashes pass over any given location.
 It cannot, however, “see” if a channel from the flash hits ground or not.